About this release

 For supported platforms for other components you can install and upgrade using the full-product ISO installer, see the system requirements in their documentation.

-In addition to the existing Standard and Datacenter Edition support, you can now install a Delivery Controller on the following Windows Server edition/option:
+In addition to the existing Standard and Datacenter Edition support, you can now install a Delivery Controller or Director on the following Windows Server edition/option:

 Server Core support applies only to Controllers and Director.